sbbelarmino/Sbbelarmino.GITHUB.IO/README.md

 # Hello world!

-# My name is Sbbelarmino from Cal Poly Pomona
+# My name is Sbbelarmino from Cal Poly Pomona in Rancho Cucamonga